 I turned back to my brother, a fake smile on my face, “Gee, Aidan.
 You’re right.
 I wish I had friends who were half-troll.”

 My statement was punctuated by a tap-tap-tap noise that seemed to come from outside, and we both turned around mid-argument to see a tawny brown owl at the kitchen window, its claws clicking against the glass.

 I hurried over to the window and opened the hatch, making sure to step back as the owl flew into the room, landed on the marble counter, and shook off its feathers.
 A pink envelope was caught in between its beak.

 I made a disgusted face.
 “Gross,” I muttered.
-Aidan snickered.
+Aidan snickered knowingly.

-See, here’s the thing: I hate owls.
-They’re disgusting, unhygienic, savage...And I may or may not have had a bad childhood experience with one when I was younger.
+I hated owls.
+I found them disgusting, unhygienic, savage...And I may or may not have had a bad childhood experience with one when I was younger.
 I don’t want to talk about it (it’s quite a painful memory to relive), but let’s just say that owls are very attracted to bright colours.
 Especially red hair.

 Aidan shot me a grin, the expression of annoyance that had previously tightened his face completely dissolving away into nothing (see, that’s the thing with my brother...he can never stay mad at anyone for too long).
-“Whatever you say, Aggy.”
+“I'll grab the letter, Aggy.”